Bonney96/the-bonney-lab/content/Projects/EpiBench/epibench-technical-requirements.md

 ---

 *This note covers the technical setup for EpiBench.
-To understand the platform's capabilities, visit the [[epibench-introduction]] page.
-For a practical application example, see the [[epibench-aml-case-study]].*
+To understand the platform's capabilities, visit the [[Projects/EpiBench/epibench-introduction|Introduction to EpiBench]] page.
+For a practical application example, see the [[Projects/EpiBench/epibench-aml-case-study|AML Case Study]].*